-It is known that going to court can be very expensive.
+Going to court can be very expensive.
 Court fees can build up, especially if the case is lengthy.
 For some people, court is necessary and the only option available, however the fees involved make it almost impossible.
 These people may be eligible for legal aid, which can help towards court costs.

 Legal aid is a financial scheme set up through the government by the legal services commission.
 There are many areas in which legal aid can help, including:

-- Family mediation
+- family mediation

 If someone is eligible for legal aid, the scheme will cover areas such as:

-- The cost of a solicitor that can represent them in court
+- the cost of a solicitor that can represent them in court

-Legal aid for criminals
+Legal Aid for Criminals

 Legal aid for criminals is organised by a separate organisation called the Criminal Defence Service.

-- Income support
+- Income Support

 - Income-related Employment and Support Allowance